 The student is expected to contribute to threaded discussions according to the advertised timeline in Canvas.
 Bonus points for each discussion are available; the bonus points cannot be applied elsewhere in the course.
-Discussions can be posted up to 24 h after a scheduled due date for full credit, but cannot be submitted for credit after this time.
-There are no exceptions.
-Post early and check your post/response.
-Pay close attention to the time - official Canvas time may differ slightly from the time on your computer/clock.
+You can submit quizzes late, with a 20% penalty per day submitted late.
+Ensure you post and comment prior to the due date to avoid the late penalty.
 Emailed submissions are not considered for credit.

-For technical help with discussions contact the UF Help Desk.
+For technical help with discussions contact the UF Help Desk or search the Canvas Guides.

 The one lowest discussion grade is dropped from your overall course grade.